SAP-samples/btp-terraform-mooc-terra1/units/unit_3/lesson_2/README.md

 - the subaccount name must consist of the stage of the project (`DEV`, `TEST` or `PROD`) and the project name
 - the subdomain of our subaccounts must follow the template "<stage of the project>-<projectname>-<uuid>" all in lower letters.
 Any space must be replaced by a "-"

-In addition it is corporate givernance that no beta features are enables on subaccounts that are in the stage `PROD`
+In addition it is corporate governance that no beta features are enables on subaccounts that are in the stage `PROD`

-Currently this is not ensured by our Terraform sconfiguration.
+Currently this is not ensured by our Terraform configuration.
 To achieve this we will:

-- rewrite our variables to refelct the necessary input only
+- rewrite our variables to reflect the necessary input only
 - make use of [`local values`](https://developer.hashicorp.com/terraform/language/values/locals)

-`Local Values` or `locals` are used in a Terraform configuration to reduce the repetetive usage of values that could be kept in one place and then used at several spots in the configurations.
+`Local Values` or `locals` are used in a Terraform configuration to reduce the repetitive usage of values that could be kept in one place and then used at several spots in the configurations.
 They are also quite useful to transform variables and by this either ensure naming conventions or deduct values from other input values.

 ### Cleaning up the variables